SamAlber/aws-cloud-website/README.md

   - The RSA private key is securely stored in **AWS SSM Parameter Store**.
   - The public key is associated with a CloudFront key group, which CloudFront uses to verify the signature.
   - This separation ensures that even if the public key is exposed, the private key remains secure.

+- **Compliance and Best Practices**:
+  - Adheres to security best practices by implementing least privilege and secure key storage.
+  - Provides an audit trail and can be integrated with logging and monitoring services.

 ---